sairis-ai/help-center/docs/general/getting-started/end-user.md

 During the videos you'll discover how to effectively navigate and utilize the platform's user-focused features.

 ## Using the AI Assistant

-We start by introducing you to the AI Assistant
+We start by introducing you to the AI Assistant.

 <video width="800" height="600" allow="fullscreen" controls="controls" src="/videos/sairis-ai-assistant-homepage.mp4" />

 ## Control Panel - Chat

+Next we show you how you can view and manage all your AI chats in the control panel.

 <video width="800" height="600" allow="fullscreen" controls="controls" src="/videos/sairis-ai-assistant-cp-chat.mp4" />

 ## Control Panel - Blueprints

+Still in the control panel, you can select different blueprints to engage AI in chat.

 <video width="800" height="600" allow="fullscreen" controls="controls" src="/videos/sairis-ai-assistant-cp-bp.mp4" />

 ## Control Panel - Settings

+Lastly, we get into the settings, which allows fine tuning of AI, their modes, and items like usage of LLM or web to help with responses.

 <video width="800" height="600" allow="fullscreen" controls="controls" src="/videos/sairis-ai-assistant-cp-settings.mp4" />